mendersoftware/mender-docs/01.Get-started/02.Deploy-an-application-update/docs.md

 You now have a new Artifact under the **Releases** tab.
-Use the new Artifact to create a deployment by clicking **CREATE DEPLOYMENT WITH THIS RELEASE** and click trough the deployment wizard, similarly to what you did in [Step 1 - Create a Deployment](#step-1-create-a-deployment).
+Use the new Artifact to create a deployment by clicking **CREATE DEPLOYMENT WITH THIS RELEASE** and click through the deployment wizard, similarly to what you did in [Step 1 - Create a Deployment](#step-1-create-a-deployment).

 ![Upload web page](Image_19.png)